 - It does in fact disagree too strongly with the New Testament authors and speakers who seem to assume that Adam and Eve were real and historical.
-(Reply: The New Testament authors simply took an existing, authoritative story and used it.
+(Reply: The New Testament authors and speakers simply took an existing, authoritative story and used it.
 It would be foolish not to.
 Further, accommodationism fixes that concern.)

 Option 5: Real and historical Adam and Eve were chosen by God about 8,000-10,000 years ago in the Near East.

 Yes, people like us were alive about 150,000 years ago, but a real and historical Adam and Eve were chosen by God and his grace about 8,000-or 10,000 years ago.
 They are not miracle creations, for that would contradict genetic science too strongly (see Option 2 for why).
-To illustrate Adam and Eve’s calling, Abram / Abraham and Sarai / Sarah have a parallel role in Genesis, though their story reads like history in the normal sense (Adam’s story does not, with its numerous symbols, though see below in this paragraph).
+To illustrate Adam and Eve’s calling, Abram / Abraham and Sarai / Sarah have a parallel role in Genesis, though their story reads like history in the normal sense of the term (Adam’s story does not, with its numerous symbols, though see below in this paragraph).
 Even though Abram / Abraham and his wife lived later, about 2000-1800 BC, they were situated not-so-coincidentally in the same region where Adam and Eve lived (Iraq today).
 God chose them to be the “start-up” of the flow of salvation, culminating in Christ.
 Paul promised that those who receive salvation through Christ become heirs of Abraham’s blessings (Gal.
 3:6-18).
 Abraham functions as an archetype.
 As for Adam and Eve, God also chose them to be in fellowship with him and to receive an additional holy calling to steward his creation.
 The Garden of Eden symbolizes the sacred space and their calling (or it could be a literal place made sacred by God’s calling on them).
-(By the way, in this option the snake could be an actual satanic attack, or it could be a symbolic chaos creature.)
+In this option the snake could be an actual satanic attack, or it could be a symbolic chaos creature.